ReDI-School/js-berlin-2021-spring/lesson10.md

 ---

-In producing new information from existing data, basic data types are useful when
+Basic data types are useful when we are okay with

 - combining multiple values into a single value
-- creating multiple variables to hold related data
+- creating multiple variables to represent related data
-- having multiple entities
+- few number of entities

-are not an issue for us
+---

+### A collection of values vs a basic value

 ---